Lodge my annual return of land and stock

 - are on the property under another arrangement.

 The online form asks the same questions as the paper form and takes only a few minutes to complete.
-To fill in the form, you must:

 - Look up your holding reference number and unique online password on the top right corner of the form Local Land Services mailed to you.